Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Guaranteeing Scholarship Money- Reputable scholarships do not advertise guaranteed money.

-Students must inform the Office of Financial Aid of any scholarships and awards received from sources outside of KHSC-KansasCOM.
+Students must inform the Office of Financial Aid of any scholarships and awards received from sources outside of KHSU-KansasCOM.
 Students can notify the office by emailing the name and amount of the scholarship or award.
 These scholarships and awards will be added to your financial aid package and could impact your aid eligibility.

 Loan Programs and Sources